 8. Not enough snacks for the duration of the travel.

-Quick solution: pack those extra snacks, even if you end up having to leave some of your stuff behind.
-I’d much rather have 10 hours of peace of mind, than a stash of fashion magazines and a screaming toddler.
+Quick solution: pack those extra snacks, even if you end up having to eat some of them yourself. 🙂 I’d much rather have 10 hours of peace of mind, than a stash of fashion magazines and a screaming toddler.

-9. Allowing my 4-year-old to pack his toys by himself.
+9. Allowing a toddler to pack his toys by himself.

 Do not, I repeat, DO NOT just throw a small empty backpack at your child and tell him to pack “whatever he wants” in there.
 He will end up with a backpack packed tightly with the heaviest and most random items in his possession, half of which won’t even make it through the airport security check!
 Sure, we do value our kids’ independence, but there are things that you can do without hovering over them while they pack.